 A complete 4 days and 3 nights trek will include two nights camping.
 At the crater rims as well as the summit.
 Hikers will also spend a night camping right at Lake Segara Anak.
 There are two villages from which hikers can start the trail, Senaru Village and Sembalun Village.

 The trek usually starts from one of the villages and ends at the other.
 Nature does not design Mount Rinjani for beginners hikers.
 Rinjani invites those who are more experienced.
 A certain level of fitness required, as well as a strong mind and spirit.
 It is a journey not only to quench an adventure thirst, it a test.

-The rewards for such a rigorous hike is diverse views offer by Mount Rinjani.
+The reward for such a rigorous hike is the diverse views offer by Mount Rinjani.
 Hikers will pass a recently restored traditional village.
 Who inhibiting an ancient caldera called Sembalun Lawang.
 Dark and dense forests are the early sight for hikers who depart from Senaru.

 Where long-tailed macaque monkeys accompanying along the journey.
 At one point climbers will also pass through savannah grasslands, waterfalls, a sea of volcanic sand, and rocky canyons.
 But the summit waits with its special vista.
 Expect for a breathtaking sunrise.

 After the sun is up, the spectacular view of Bali Island and Java sea seen from above the clouds.
 Below, the crescent-shaped crater lake sits magnificently with its deep turquoise water.
 The new mountain, called Gunung Barujari, stands beside the lake, still growing.

 Mount Rinjani Crater Lake And Hot Springs